devmnj/AccountsOnly_Csharp.NetProject/README.md

 This is a account only Windows Form C# project in which user can maintain financial translations and keep accounts of customers,suppliers etc

 ## Plat Form
-IDE: Visual Studio 2007
+IDE: Visual Studio 2007.
-Language : C#.Net
+Language : C#.Net.
-Database: MS ACCESS
+Database: MS ACCESS.

 ## Features
 1 Account Groups